 Villa Alskog and Sustainability

-Finally, we want to emphasize that sustainability is a collective effort.
-So, what can you do as a visitor do to contribute to a more sustainable visit to Gotland?
+Finally, we want to emphasize that sustainability work is a joint effort.
+So what can you as a visitor do to contribute to a more sustainable visit to the island?

-One of the most important things you as a visitor to Gotland can do to contribute to a more sustainable visit is to support local small businesses.
-Visit farm shops, buy a lamb skin or ceramics, go on a thrift store tour, visit all the wonderful restaurants and cafes around the island serving Gotlandic food in season.
-The region has compiled a good guide: https://gotland.com/besoka-uppleva/
+Among the most important things you as a visitor to Gotland can do to contribute to a more sustainable visit is to support local small businesses.
+Visit farm shops, buy a lambskin or pottery, go to a flea market, visit all the lovely restaurants and cafes around the island that serve Gotland food in season.
+The region has put together a good guide: https://gotland.com/besoka-uppleva/

-Of course, we are more than happy to share our favorites that we visit ourselves whenever the opportunity arises!
+We are of course more than happy to recommend our favorites that we visit ourselves when the opportunity arises!

 The Hotel